LucasUnizar/GNN-Workshop/README.md

 ## 🧠 Models

-### GNN (MPNN)
-Used for **hyperbolic and parabolic** systems like wave or heat equations.
-This model learns temporal evolution via message passing.

-### Poisson / Laplace
-Targets **elliptic PDEs** such as:
-- Poisson equation: Δu = f
-- Laplace equation: Δu = 0

-Both are modeled with the same GNN backbone, applied to stationary problems.

 ### MeshGraphNet
 Designed for **realistic dynamic simulations**, like elastic plate collisions.
 Uses spatial message passing on mesh graphs.